SmallSatGasTeam/GASNotes/FprimeWorkshop/Josh Notes.md

 - How does raspberry pi OS prioritize systems?
 - What do we do if we find a fatal fault?
 - You can use memset(0) in c?
+- How can we better report to Ethan and the rest of the team?
+How can I better report to my team?
+How can my team members better report to me?

 #### Things to change
 - Add a secondary requirement to update the FSW